mnbucher/text-cls-llms/README.md

 The following sections describe the individual cells in the `'pipeline-finetuning.ipynb'` notebook.
 After installing Jupyter Notebook, launch the `'pipeline-finetuning.ipynb'` file.
 Code cells in Jupyter Notebook can be executed via Menu > Run > Run Selected Cell (or simply with Shift + Enter).

 #### Code Block A
-The first code block installs and imports required packages.
-You may need to install some additional packages (depending on your environment).
-No modifications are necessary here if packages are installed correctly.
+The first code block is made up of three smaller code blocks and will install and import all the required packages.
+If you are running this notebook for the first time, you may want to uncomment all lines in the first code block that start with "!pip ...".
+Running this block will then install all necessary packages via `pip`.
+If you want to enable reproducibility for later runs, you can also run the second block, but it is not required.
+After the first block has installed the packages, you can run the third block to load the packages into your Python runtime.
+No changes are necessary if all packages have already been installed.
+To speed up later runs, you can comment out the first block again to avoid reinstalling all packages if you run the notebook multiple times.
+Thus, only the third block is needed for later runs to correctly load all installed required packages.

 #### Code Block B
 Next, define the required parameters (variables).
 In particular, set the following variables: